 CEA measures costs in a common monetary value (££) and the effectiveness of an option in terms of physical units.
 Because the two are incommensurable, they cannot be added or subtracted to obtain a single criterion measure.
 One can only compute the ratio of costs to effectiveness in the following ways:

 CE ratio = C1/E1

 where: C1 = the cost of option 1 (in £); and E1 = the effectiveness of option 1 (in physical units).

-The outputs to be ranked by cost-effectiveness analysis will often be social or environmental in nature.
+The outputs to be ranked by cost-effectiveness analysis are often social or environmental in nature.
 For example, work in health economics looking at the cost-effectiveness of different treatments.
-As with CBA, the level of detail for the analysis will typically depend on the specific issue being addressed, but should take a broad view of costs and benefits to reflect all stakeholders.
+As with CBA, the level of detail for the analysis typically depends on the specific issue being addressed but should take a broad view of costs and benefits to reflect all stakeholders.